Ilkka-AI/Vehicle-detection-computer-vision/writeup_template.md

 Here's a [link to my video result](./project_video.mp4)

 ####2.
-Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
+Thresholding also removed outliers, since multiple detections were required to discover a car.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

+In order to further improve vechile detection and outlier removal, I then combined the heatmaps from consecutive frames and used a stronger threshold.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: